qmBase/docs/README.md

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

-### Editing of the Documents
+### How to edit documents in VS Code

-follow these steps to edit the documsnts:
+Follow these steps to edit the documents:

-1. Open Visual Studio Code (if it's not installed, download it from https://code.visualstudio.com/).
+1. Open Visual Studio Code (if it's not installed, download it from <https://code.visualstudio.com/>).
-2. From the left sidebar, click on 'Source Control' then click 'Clone Repository'.
+2. From the left sidebar, click on **Source Control** then click **Clone Repository**.
-3. Paste the repository URL of `qmBase/docs` GitHub repository (https://github.com/qmBase/docs.git) and click "Clone from URL".
+3. Paste the repository URL of **qmBase/docs** GitHub repository (<https://github.com/qmBase/docs.git>) and click **Clone from URL**.
 4. Select a path (any folder) where the files will be cloned to.
-5. After the cloning process is finished, a pop-up massage will show up, click "Open" to open the cloned repository in Visual Studio Code.
+5. After the cloning process is finished, a pop-up message will show up, click **Open** to open the cloned repository in Visual Studio Code.
-6. Now create a new branch by clicking `main` in the bottom left, and choose 'Create new branch' and name it then press enter. (use your initials at the beginning, for example: mm/BranchName)
+6. Now create a new branch by clicking **main** in the bottom left, and choose **Create new branch** and name it then press enter. (use your initials at the beginning, for example: [ab]/BranchName)
-7. Do your editings and changes and save them.
+7. Do your edits and changes and save them.
-8. Click on 'Source Control' from the left sidebar
+8. Click on **Source Control** from the left sidebar.
-9. Enter a message about the changes you made and press 'Commit', then 'Publish Branch'
+9. Enter a message about the changes you made and press **Commit**, then **Publish Branch**.
-10. Now in GitHub, make a 'Pull Request', then merge your branch with the main branch.
+10. Now in GitHub, make a **Pull Request**, then merge your branch with the main branch.

 ## Development in the cloud